 When the ruins of Tikal were re-discovered in the 1850s, they were overgrown by thick rainforest, but most ruins have now been cleared of vegetation.
-Today the ruins, and a large tract of jungle around them, have been declared a national park.
-The jungle here is host to an incredible wealth of plants and animals, among them the jaguar (Panthera onca), which was a fertility symbol of the Mayans.
+Today these ruins, and a large tract of jungle around them, have been declared a national park.
+This jungle is host to an incredible wealth of plants and animals, among them the jaguar (Panthera onca), which was a fertility symbol of the Mayans.

 As electromagnetic energies are strongest just before dawn, John, Geoff and I set out with a local guide, Luiz, at 3:30 in the morning.
 In the dark tropical night, the dense rainforest is looming over us.
 Decaying vegetation emits a distinct smell, mixed with the fragrance from flowers and herbs.
 Insects call incessantly, and a coughing roar announces that a jaguar is on the prowl.

 Even at this early hour, our clothing is drenched in sweat, sticking to our bodies.
 To catch our breath, we take a break on a wall between two of the Mayan ruins, brooding silently in a moonlit fog, The Temple of the Great Jaguar, popularly called ‘Queen’s Pyramid’, and Temple II, called ‘King’s Pyramid’.

 Re-entering the pitch-dark rainforest, we follow the winding trail, emerging onto a small plateau, known as El Mundo Perdido (‘The Lost World’).
 At this moment, John’s readings of airborne electric charge, recorded by his electrostatic voltmeter, suddenly leaps way beyond anything he has ever measured before.